dguitarbite/OpenStack-Folsom-VM-SandBox-Guide/Sand-box-your-VMs.rst

 **1. Bridged Connections :**
 ------------
 * Bridged Connection connects your VM as if its a physical machine.
 This means that your machine will be able to use internet and can be traced from other machines from internet.
-So if your network has a physical switch or you can spare a few IP addresses then I would suggest bridged connection
+So if your network has a physical switch or you can spare a few IP addresses then I would suggest bridged connection.

 * Advantage of bridged connections is that your networks remain the same and you are free of the hassels of creating virtual networks.

     :Node Role: NICs
     :Control Node: eth0 (100.10.10.51), eth1 (192.168.100.51)
     :Network Node: eth0 (100.10.10.52), eth1 (100.20.20.52), eth2 (192.168.100.52)
     :Compute Node: eth0 (100.10.10.53), eth1 (100.20.20.53)